Baseball Signs for Little League

 Another option to implement into your signal calling is an indicator.
 An indicator is something that you can use to confuse your opposition if they are trying to steal your signs.
 Usually, coaches will follow an indicator with the sign signaling a play is on.
 For example, if your steal sign is a touch to the elbow it would immediately follow the indicator.
 If your indicator was a touch to your chin then the sign would be a touch to the chin and then a touch to the elbow letting the base runner know you wanted him to try and steal a base.
 Without a touch to the chin, a touch to the elbow means nothing and just adds another wrinkle to your attempt in staying one move ahead of your opponent.

 A Missed Opportunity

 Don’t forget to practice these signs with your players and be prepared for them to miss some signs in games.
-My son’s high school team has yet to go a game where someone hasn’t missed a sign.
-Do a one on one exercise where you are a few feet away from the player.
+My son’s high school team has yet to play a game where someone hasn’t missed a sign.
+Do a one-on-one exercise where you are a few feet away from the player.
 Go ahead and run through your signs and then ask him what play was on, if one was on at all.
 I have found this to be the best way to get the players to comprehend the signs being used.